CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

 ```

 ### Additional Pip Packages
-Install the following packages by doing `pip install `  and then the package
+Install the following packages by doing `pip install -r requirements.txt`.

+Alternatively you can install them individually with `pip install ` and then the package
 name.

 Make sure you are using python3, such as using a virtualenv if using Ubuntu.

 * SQL Alchemy (sqlalchemy)
 * Py-PostgreSQL (py-postgresql)